TaitoUnited/full-stack-template/README.md

 You can use any of the following types in your commit message.
 Use at least types `fix` and `feat`.

+* `wip`: Work-in-progress (small commits that will be squashed later to one larger commit)
 * `feat`: A new feature
 * `fix`: A bug fix
 * `docs`: Documentation only changes